andrasq/node-qfifo/README.md

 Open the file for use by the fifo.
 Returns the file descriptor used or the open error.
 The fifo has no lines yet after the open, reading is started by the first `getline()`.
+It is safe to open the fifo than once, the duplicate calls are harmless.
+Note that `getline` and `putline` will open the file if it hasn't been already.

 ### fifo.close( )